Online Spreadsheet Editor for Fast, Easy Data Management

 Built-in formula support for basic math

-The tool has helpful formula workflows that let users add up numbers, compare cells, and get results all on the same page.
+The tool has helpful formula workflows that let users add up numbers, compare cells, and get results all on the same spreadsheet.
 That means it’s more than just a table editor.
 It becomes a useful spreadsheet in your browser for budgets, planning sheets, status trackers, and a lot of other real tasks that need numbers to work.

 Tools for quick cleanup, importing, and exporting